Community & Conservation Laikipia Loldia House Masai Mara

 Educate and Empower: Strengthening Communities

 One of the most moving experiences this month was our team’s visit to the Mary Immaculate Girl Child Education and Rescue Centre in Suguta Marmar, Laikipia.
-On November 4th, many of our team members from Governors’ Mugie House and the Mugie Conservancy visited the centre to learn about its work and deliver essential food support.
+Many of our team members from Governors’ Mugie House and the Mugie Conservancy visited the centre to learn about its work and deliver essential food support.
 This centre serves as a sanctuary for 98 young girls rescued from difficult circumstances, including early marriage and gender-based violence.

 While the centre has support for some sustainability projects like baking, bee-keeping and poultry farming, they still face significant shortages in necessities like food, sanitation, and school fees.
 We were grateful to contribute towards food supplies during the visit to help bridge this gap.

-As always, we continued our unwavering support for the TAFA Community Centre.
+Further south, in The Great Rift Valley, we continued our unwavering support for the TAFA Community Centre, located close to Loldia House.
 Through their Uji (porridge) program, we provided daily food support for 150 to 200 children.

 The TAFA Uji Program- photo credit Harry Blakey

 We also covered the costs for medical supplies for their first aid kit and provided lunch for their football teams during away matches.
-We are now looking forward to the end-of-year TAFA Community Shield Tournament, scheduled for mid-December, which promises to be a festive highlight for the youth.
+We are now looking forward to sponsoring their end-of-year TAFA Community Shield Tournament, scheduled for mid-December, which promises to be a festive highlight for the youth.

 TAFA Football practice- photo credit Harry Blakey